tanielfranklin/pinn/readme.md

 The notebook main.ipynb demonstrates the model capability during free prediction <br>
 <br>
 Feel free to contribute with the software improvements.
+If this code help you, you are encouraged to cite the following paper:<br>

 ## Citation